matrix-org/matrix-spec-proposals/proposals/3700-deprecate-sender-key.md

 should still include it when generating *if* there is a `sender_key` field in the event we're requesting keys for.

-Clients must store and lookup sessions based purely on the session ID.
+Clients must not store or lookup sessions using the sender key or device ID.

+Client must continue to ensure that the event's sender and room ID fields match those of the looked up session, e.g. by storing and looking up session using the room ID and sender as well as the session ID.

 When updating an existing session key, clients must ensure:
 1. that the updated session data comes from a trusted source, e.g. either the